henryw30/sunshine/README.md

 # sunshine

-This app is only intended for learning android app devlopement and not an original creation
+This app is intended for learning android app devlopement